How are hospitals dealing with climate change? – DW – 10/15/2024

 How are hospitals dealing with climate change?October 15, 2024

-In recent weeks, heavy rainfall in northeastern Nigeria submerged entire residential areas, displacing tens of thousands of people, destroying farmland and businesses and spreading waterborne diseases like diarrhea and malaria.
+In recent weeks, heavy rainfall in northeastern Nigeria submerged entire residential areas, displacing tens of thousands of people, destroying farmland and businesses and spreading waterborne diseases such as diarrhea and malaria.

 Nigerian hospitals aren't the only ones seeing challenges connected to extreme weather fueled by climate change.
 In August, wildfires engulfed towns and villages across the Attica region of Greece near Athens, forcing the evacuation of hospitals.